 Your old air conditioner won’t just vanish once the new one is installed.
 It has to be safely disconnected, removed from your property, and disposed of according to environmental regulations, especially because of the refrigerant it contains.
 This process requires specialized labor and equipment.
 Most contractors, including our team, will include the cost of removal and disposal in the total quote for an air conditioning replacement.
 It’s a crucial final step, and it’s important to know it’s being handled professionally and responsibly.

-Repair vs. Replace: Making the Right Choice
+Repair or Replace?
+How to Make the Right Choice

 Deciding whether to fix your current AC or invest in a new one can feel like a huge decision, because it is.
 You’re weighing a significant upfront cost against the possibility of more repair bills down the road.
 There’s no single right answer for everyone, but by looking at a few key factors, you can make a choice that feels right for your home and your budget.
 Let’s walk through what you should consider.